-- 4.1.1 Piping grades shall be classified, in ascending order of ability, as Beginner (on Practice Chanter), Grade 5, Grade 4, Grade 3, Grade 2, Grade 1, and Professional.
+- 4.1.1 Piping grades shall be classified, in ascending order of ability, as Beginner (on Practice Chanter), Grade 5, Grade 4, Grade 3, Grade 2, Grade 1, and Open.
+All grades, except for Open, shall be only amateur grades of competition.
 The ability range for the Adult grade shall be as defined in clause 4.1.4.
 Pipers may compete in one grade only.
-Games Sponsors shall offer competitions in at least the following grades: Grade 5, Grade 4, Grade 3, Grade 2, Grade 1, and Professional. - 4.1.2 Grades shall be determined by ability and not by age, sex or affiliation, with the exception of the Adult grade or confined or special events as defined by a Games Sponsor. - 4.1.3 The Beginner (on Practice Chanter) grade is limited to competitors who have played in the Beginner grade for less than 12 months and who have not competed on the pipes in solo competition. - 4.1.4 The Adult grade is limited to competitors 18 years of age or older, and effective October 1, 2012 is limited to a maximum ability of the Grade 4 Piping grade.
+Games Sponsors shall offer competitions in at least the following grades: Grade 5, Grade 4, Grade 3, Grade 2, Grade 1, and Open. - 4.1.2 Grades shall be determined by ability and not by age, sex or affiliation, with the exception of the Adult grade or confined or special events as defined by a Games Sponsor. - 4.1.3 The Beginner (on Practice Chanter) grade is limited to competitors who have played in the Beginner grade for less than 12 months and who have not competed on the pipes in solo competition. - 4.1.4 The Adult grade is limited to competitors 18 years of age or older and is limited to a maximum ability of the Grade 4 Piping grade.
+Upon approval of the Grading Committee, the promotion path is into the Grade 4 Piping grade. - 4.1.5 The Adult Prep grade is limited to participants 18 years of age and older who have never competed on pipes before.
+Effective October 1, 2021, participation is limited to a maximum ability of the Grade 4 Piping grade.
+Participants in this grade are not eligible for prizes or placings but will only receive adjudicator's feedback.